calchiwo/WodiSpace/README.md

 * let the explanation be readable
 * let the science stay intact

-No feeds.
-No engagement tricks.
-No unnecessary UI elements.

-Just astronomy, clearly presented.

 ## What WodiSpace does

 * Displays today’s Astronomy Picture of the Day